 8. Am I eligible to apply with the educational documents from my home country?

-If You are eligible to apply for a degree programme in your home country, you can apply in Estonia.
+If You are eligible to apply for a degree programme in your home country, then generally you can apply in Estonia.
 The final assessment of your educational documents will be made by the Estonian ENIC/NARIC Centre after you have sent your documents by post.

 9. How much is the tuition fee?

-Most of the BA and MA programmes in English have a tuition fee.
+The BA and MA programmes in English have a tuition fee.
 PhD programmes do not have a tuition fee.
 The fees are marked here.

 10. Do I have to pay the tuition fee all at once?

 The student has the right to choose one of the following payment schedules for paying the